turbot/steampipe-plugin-config/README.md

 steampipe plugin install config
 ```

-Configure your [config file](https://hub.steampipe.io/plugins/turbot/config#configuration) to include directories with files to be parsed.
-If no directory is specified, the current working directory will be used.
+Configure your [config file](https://hub.steampipe.io/plugins/turbot/config#configuration) for each supported file type to include directories with files to be parsed.
+For any of the `paths` arguments, if no directory is specified, the current working directory will be used.

 Run steampipe: